Trade Secrets Damages Expert Witness & Litigation Support

 We at Rogers DVS usually quantify the economic damages in the following manner:

-- Actual Loss may be measure by the lost profits of a business, which are typically measured by calculating the additional sales and the subsequent profits from those sales if the trade secret had not been used or acquired improperly.
+- Actual Loss may be measured by the lost profits of a business, which are typically measured by calculating the additional sales and the subsequent profits from those sales if the trade secret had not been used or acquired improperly.
 Actual Damages may also be measured as lost business value over a specified period of time.

 - Unjust Enrichment is usually measured as the defendant’s profits gained as a result of their misappropriation.